cameronhimself/nonsteam/README.md

 Otherwise, you can download a precompiled binary from the [latest release](https://github.com/cameronhimself/nonsteam/releases/latest) and put in your `PATH`.

 ### Basic usage

+You can run `nonsteam help` to see a list of available commands, and `nonsteam help <command>` to get more details.

 ```sh
 # list all non-Steam games